slatedocs/slate/source/index.html.md

 _Finish_

 Once all the listed transactions are executed and reflect their respective statuses, the status of your bulk disbursement campaign will transition to Finish.
 The recipients should have all received an email detailing an “Incoming Transfer Alert.”
-You can also download a report of the campaign details directly through the portal.
+You can also download a report of the campaign details directly through the OY! dashboard.

 ![Bulk Disburse](images/bulk_disburse_finish.png)